Page 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15

-A little more than a year after her transplant for Hodgkin’s lymphoma, Pamela Clark is cancer-free and busy surfing competitively, promoting surfing for women and raising funds for organizations such as the Leukemia & Lymphoma Society.
+After her transplant for Hodgkin’s lymphoma, Pamela Clark is cancer-free and busy surfing competitively, promoting surfing for women, and raising funds for organizations such as the Leukemia & Lymphoma Society.

 Cancer usually comes unexpectedly.
 For Richard Hunter, it was practically overnight.
 He woke up one day and saw blood in his urine.
 He was 58 years old at the time.

-Diagnosed with aplastic anemia at age 17, Jennifer Migliana can’t imagine having had a bone marrow transplant anywhere but Seattle Cancer Care Alliance.
+Jennifer Migliana, diagnosed with aplastic anemia at age 17, says she can’t imagine having had a bone marrow transplant anywhere but SCCA: “They’re experts in aplastic anemia.”

 When Bob Summer had cancer at 23, “I felt I’d lived a good life.”
 So at 46, after surviving Burkitt Lymphoma: “I feel like I’ve somehow cheated death.
 I felt like a spoiled kid asking for something on the top shelf.”